UlysseChopard/UlysseChopard/README.md

 ## Hi there 👋

-This CV page is deployed on Vercel.
-Here is the [link](https://ulysse-chopard.vercel.app/)
+Glad to meet you !

 You can reach me at _chopard.ulysse@gmail.com_.

 Feel free to have a look on my [LinkedIn profile](https://www.linkedin.com/in/ulysse-chopard/)

-Glad to meet you !

 ## My current stack